PEtab-dev/petab_sciml/doc/format_overview.rst

 =======================

-This section describes the PEtab SciML format: the file-level specification, the neural-network YAML schema (including supported layers), and how to contribute to the development of PEtab SciML.
+This section describes the PEtab SciML format: the file-level specification, the neural network YAML schema (including supported layers), and how to contribute to the development of PEtab SciML.

 .. toctree::